Parasitellus: Species

+(Eugamasus (?) ferox (Trägårdh, 1910) = Acarus fucorum De Geer, 1778 in Hyatt, 1980: 327 (synonymy)).

 Diagnosis

 Adult and deutonymph: In both adults and deutonymphs, opisthogastric region has more than 40 pairs of setae (see figure).
 In all other species of Parasitidae, opisthogastric region has fewer than 30 pairs of setae.

 Species identification

 A key to species from North America is available from the bee-associated mites website.
 A key to species from the British Isles is available in Hyatt, 1980.

 Similar genera

 Parasitellus can be distinguished from all other genera of Parasitidae by the opisthogastric region having more than 40 pairs of setae.
 This region has fewer than 30 pairs of setae in other genera of Parasitidae.

 Distribution

 Common in the Holarctic region (North America, Europe, Northern Asia, and China).
 Also reported in the Neotropical region (Argentina and Mexico).

 Hosts

 Bee hosts

 All species of the genus Parasitellus are obligatory associates of bumble bees (Bombus).
 Several occasional records are from honey bee (Apis) hives and burrows of small mammals (which are preferential sites for bumble bee nests).